xperseguers/t3ext-image_autoresize/Documentation/Index.rst

 		en

 	:Description:
-		This extension allows you to automatically resize down huge pictures uploaded by your editors.
+		Simplify the way your editors may upload their pictures: no complex local procedure needed, let TYPO3 resize down their huge pictures on-the-fly during upload and according to your own business rules (directory/groups).

 	:Keywords:
 		image, resize, upload